 The first traces of inhabitants in the region date back to the 6th century BC.
 A Thracian settlement from the 3rd millennium BC was found on Tsarevets Hill.
 In the Middle Ages, Tsarevgrad Tarnov was the jewel in the crown of Bulgarian rulers.
-After the Bulgarians rejected the Byzantine domination in 1185, Tarnovo became a capital city and remained as such until the invasion of the Ottomans in Europe.
-After the liberation of the city by the Russian army on 07 July 1877, here, in the building of the Turkish Konak, took place the crucial Constituent Assembly of 10 February 1879.
-This was when one of the most democratic for its time European constitution - the Constitution of Tarnovo was adopted.
+After the Bulgarians overthrew the Byzantine domination in 1185, Tarnovo became a capital city and remained as such until the invasion of the Ottomans in Europe.
+After the liberation of the city by the Russian army on 07 July 1877, here, in the building of the Turkish Konak, the crucial Constituent Assembly of 10 February 1879 took place.
+This was when one of the most democratic European constitutions at the time - the Constitution of Tarnovo was adopted.
 This historic act set the foundations of the New Bulgarian State.
 Today, Veliko Tarnovo is a modern European city that is not only an administrative centre, but also a tourist destination and a cultural meeting point.

 Address: 5000 Veliko Tarnovo, 2 Mayka Balgariya Square